sigsum/log-go/doc/setup.md

 ## Configuration file

-The log servers look for a configuration file `/etc/sigsum/config.toml`, to change the location, set the `$SIGSUM_LOGSERVER_CONFIG` environment variable.
+The log server looks for a configuration file `/etc/sigsum/config.toml`, to change the location, set the `$SIGSUM_LOGSERVER_CONFIG` environment variable.
 See [example](./config.toml.example).